๐ก๏ธ Azure Databricks Personal Access Tokens (PATs) are not restricted and expirable๐ขโช

 If revoked improperly, applications relying on these tokens may fail, requiring a remediation plan for token rotation.
 Increased administrative effort is required to track and manage API tokens effectively.

 Azure Databricks administrators can monitor and revoke personal access tokens within their workspace.
 Detailed instructions are available in the "Monitor and Revoke Personal Access Tokens" section of the Microsoft documentation: https://learn.microsoft.com/en-us/azure/databricks/admin/access-control/tokens.
-To evaluate the usage of personal access tokens in your Azure Databricks account, you can utilize the provided notebook that lists all PATs not rotated or updated in the last 90 days, allowing you to identify tokens that may require revocation.
+To evaluate token usage, use the provided notebook that lists PATs not rotated or updated in the last 90 days, which helps identify tokens that may require revocation.
 This process is detailed here: https://docs.azure.cn/en-us/databricks/security/auth/oauth-pat-usage.
-Implementing diagnostic logging provides a comprehensive reference of audit log services and events, enabling you to track activities related to personal access tokens.
-More information can be found in the diagnostic log reference section: https://docs.azure.cn/en-us/databricks/security/auth/oauth-pat-usage.
+Implementing diagnostic logging provides a comprehensive reference of audit log services and events and helps track activities related to personal access tokens.
+More information is available in the diagnostic log reference section: https://docs.azure.cn/en-us/databricks/security/auth/oauth-pat-usage.

 ... see more